 Foot Care Warning

 One of the main health concerns in Diabetes is protection of your feet!
 Always wear closed toe shoes that fit comfortably.
 Check your feet daily.
 Be aware of any cut or blisters.
-If you see any cuts or blisters watch them carefully and see your doctor if they show any sign of infection or do not heal!!!
+If you see any cuts or blisters watch them carefully and see your doctor if they show any sign of infection or do not heal!

 Type II diabetes is a very common condition in the United States.
 Chances are pretty good that you know at least a couple of people who have diabetes already.
 You cannot just look at someone and know they have diabetes.
 It is not as obvious as, say, having two heads.
 You will never know if someone has diabetes unless they tell you.